misaz/MAX31343-Library/README.md

 If you want to integrate library to different platform than MAX32625, AVR, STM32 and PSoC62 you must use generic version of library and implement content of 4 or 5 functions (in case when you do not need for interrupt support, you can implement only 4 functions) in `MAX31343_PlatformSpecific.c` file.
 They are:

 - `MAX31343_PlatformSpecific_Init` this function must initialize I2C driver used on your platform for accessing I2C bus.
 See details in comments in template.
-- `MAX31343_PlatformSpecific_Deinit` if you want to support deinitialization of I2C driver when no needed anymore, you can implement this in this function.
-If you do not need it, you do not need to implement this function.
+- `MAX31343_PlatformSpecific_Deinit` if you want to support deinitialization of I2C driver you can implement this in this function.
+If you do not need to deinitialize library, you do not need to implement this function.
 - `MAX31343_PlatformSpecific_ReadRegisters` must execute I2C transaction as described in comments in template.
 - `MAX31343_PlatformSpecific_WriteRegisters` must execute I2C transaction as described in comments in template.